The Magic of Normal- Book Review

 Unlike many entertainment celebrities, Kristen doesn’t seem to have any skeletons in her closet; she has avoided problems with alcohol, drugs, abusive relationships, financial problems, or other scandals.

 Kristin makes living with Meniere’s Disease sound like a sitcom.
 Meniere’s causes dysfunction of the inner ear, resulting in sudden, unpredictable, debilitating attacks of vertigo(dizziness), nausea, and vomiting.
-Episodes resolves after a few hours or sometimes days.
+Episodes resolve after a few hours or sometimes days.

 There is no cure for Meniere’s except a radical ear surgery which might leave her with hearing loss.
-As a professional singer she doesn’t want to risk that, so she copes with the condition with humor and an unwillingness to let it stop her from fulfilling her work commitments.
+As a professional singer, she doesn’t want to risk that, so she copes with the condition with humor and an unwillingness to let it stop her from fulfilling her work commitments.

 Kristin has her serious side, evident as she describes singing at her beloved grandfather’s funeral, and supporting her mother through breast cancer diagnosis and treatment.